Understanding household finance through better measurement

 Can we measure household spending with an app that respondents use to scan their shopping receipts or enter their purchases?

-- Wenz and Jäckle (2018) “Quality of expenditure data collected with a receipt scanning app in a probability household panel”, presented at the General Online Research conference, Cologne.
+- Wenz, Jäckle, Crossley, Couper, Burton and Winter (2018) “Quality of expenditure data collected with a receipt scanning app in a probability household panel”, presented at the Bureau of Labor Statistics, Washington DC.

 How do people think about their household finances?